Jul 11, 2025

 The course focuses on introduction to Cisco network architectures, models, protocols, and networking elements that connect users, devices, applications and data through the internet and across modern computer networks - including IP addressing and Ethernet fundamentals.
 By the end of the course, students can build simple local area networks (LANs) that integrate IP addressing schemes.

-Prerequisite CST 09290 with a minimum grade of D-
+Prerequisite Courses: CST 09290 with a minimum grade of D-

 • CST 09325 - Network Communication and Configuration